For the most up to date information please click here

 18 Financial security

 The Package Travel, Package Holidays and Package Tours Regulations 1992 require us to provide security for the monies that you pay for your Placement and for your repatriation in the event of our insolvency.
-For these purposes, The Leap protects monies that Volunteers have paid us in relation to their Non Air Package Placement, via a non Statutory Trust Account we have arranged with our bank, in respect of the balance of all Placement Costs paid in respect of Placements (i.e. in relation to any unexpired portion of a Placement) and any costs in relation to the repatriation of a Volunteer.
+For these purposes, The Leap protects monies that Volunteers have paid us in relation to their Non Air Package Placement, via an insurance policy/bond with International Passenger Protection, in respect of the balance of all Placement Costs paid in respect of Placements (i.e. in relation to any unexpired portion of a Placement) and any costs in relation to the repatriation of a Volunteer.
 Details of The Leap’s policies in respect of this matter are available on request.

 19 Passport, Visa and Immigration Requirements and Health Formalities